How to Make Training Videos That Are Easy to Update and Scale (2026 Guide)

 • Better retention Video combines audio + visual cues, which helps learners remember information more effectively than text alone.

 • Ideal for distributed teams Training videos ensure everyone receives the same instructions, regardless of location or time zone.
+For remote work, these distributed teams benefit greatly from async video learning.

 What Types of Training Videos are frequently used?
 (With Use Cases)